aws-samples/amazon-workmail-lambda-templates/workmail-upstream-gateway-filter/README.md

 # Amazon WorkMail Upstream Gateway Filter

-This application enables you to filter messages to Junk E-Mail for multiple recipeints based on the value of an email header added by an upstream email security gateway.
+This application enables you to filter messages to Junk E-Mail for multiple recipients based on the value of an email header added by an upstream email security gateway.

 Define the FILTER_HEADER_NAME and FILTER_HEADER_REGEX evironment variables to control which messages are filtered.
 If the value of the header matches the regular expression then the message will be filtered into the mailbox's Junk E-Mail folder.